-The young person is central to the planning for, and the review and evaluation of the support they have been given to aid their progress.
+The young person is central to the planning for, and the review and evaluation of the support and reasonable adjustments they have been given to aid their progress.
 The school is committed to hearing their voice and to ensuring their needs are met.
 The school seeks to ensure that the young person is empowered to bring their needs to the attention of staff and the best ways in which they can be supported.
 This could be through:

 - Use of student passports – following a structured conversation with the student

 - SEND student representation on the School Council

 - Age appropriate conversations about targets and progress, using the subject Flight path